- This is a brief letter to inform the reader about receiving the order. The letter aims at closing the communication with the reader.

 cc: [Name of copy recipient] - Optional -

-Sample letter to confirm the receipt of a box of items.
+Sample letter to confirm the receipt of photographs.

 Further things to consider when writing confirmation letters to customer service